DigitalPublishingToolkit/TOD29GOODDATA/md/07chapter4.md

 have blamed the Syrian government, and its ally, Russia, opponent rebel groups and the coalition led by the United States of human rights violations,[^04chapter4_7] including attacks with chemical weapons against civilians.
-The main forces implicated in the Syrian conflict --that is, Iran, Russia, Syria and the United States--- are parties to the Weapons Convention, which entered into force in 1997, prohibiting the production, possession and use of chemical weapons, and should comply with its obligations.[^04chapter4_8] However, since 2013, there have been some
+The main forces implicated in the Syrian conflict - that is, Iran, Russia, Syria and the United States - are parties to the Weapons Convention, which entered into force in 1997, prohibiting the production, possession and use of chemical weapons, and should comply with its obligations.[^04chapter4_8] However, since 2013, there have been some